typhoon-data-org/typhoon-orchestrator/README.md

 To deploy Typhoon with Airflow you need:

-- Docker / Docker Desktop (You must use WSL2 on Windows)
+- Docker / Docker Desktop (You must use WSL2 or Gitbash on Windows)
 - Download the [docker-compose.yaml][1]  (or use curl below)
 - Create a directory for your TYPHOON_PROJECTS_HOME